Georges Clemenceau: Dreyfus Affair

 For nearly a decade after his 1893 defeat, Clemenceau confined his political activities to journalism.
 His career was further clouded by the long-drawn-out Dreyfus case, in which he took an active part as a supporter of Émile Zola and an opponent of the anti-Semitic and nationalist campaigns.
 In all, during the affair Clemenceau published 665 articles defending Dreyfus.

 On 13 January 1898, Clemenceau published Émile Zola's J'Accuse...! on the front page of the Paris daily newspaper, L'Aurore, of which he was owner and editor.
-He decided to run the controversial article that would become a famous part of the Dreyfus Affair in the form of an open letter to Félix Faure, the president of France.
+The controversial article, written in the form of an open letter to Félix Faure, the president of France, would become a famous part of the Dreyfus Affair.

 In 1900, he withdrew from La Justice to found a weekly review, Le Bloc, to which he practically was the sole contributor.
 The publication of Le Bloc lasted until 15 March 1902.
 On 6 April 1902, he was elected senator for the Var district of Draguignan, although he had previously called for the suppression of the French Senate, as he considered it a strong-house of conservatism.
 He served as the senator for Draguignan until 1920.

 Clemenceau sat with the Independent Radicals in the Senate and moderated his positions, although he still vigorously supported the Radical-Socialist ministry of Prime Minister Émile Combes, who spearheaded the anti-clericalist republican struggle.
 In June 1903, he undertook the direction of L'Aurore, the journal that he had founded.
 In it, he led the campaign to revisit the Dreyfus affair and to create a separation of church and state in France.
 The latter was implemented by the 1905 French law on the Separation of the Churches and the State.

+Another cause of social justice Clemenceau was involved in was supporting the Young Turks in their struggle against the Hamidian government.
+When French authorities elected to shutter Ahmet Rıza's Meşveret, many journalists, principally Clemenceau, choose to support his efforts against Yıldız's lawsuit.
+The French censors, heeding Clemenceau's mission for the protection of free speech, chose to only ban the Turkish version of the newspaper, with the French supplemental being allowed to continue publication.